 Affirmative Action Girl: Triss, after fans asked why there had never been a female bearer of Martin's Sword.
 Sadly, it backfired a tad (probably because they thought Triss was a Mary Sue).
-Mariel might also count, but she didn't bear the sword and she's far more popular.
+Mariel might also count, but she didn't bear the sword and is far more popular.

 Agony of the Feet: Axtel Sturnclaw gets stabbed in the footpaw with a spear and the spearhead ends up breaking off and getting stuck to said footpaw.
 And to make things worse, he accidentally bangs his footpaw against a stone, causing him to pass out as it gouged his footpaw even more.
 And when he wakes back up, he removes it by bashing the spearhead against a stone and pulling it out by paw.

 Ublaz.
 He spent the last moments of his life freaking out and having a Villainous Breakdown as he was forced to watch his glorious empire slowly fall apart in the course of about a day.
 It's hard not to at least pity the creature when he realizes that everything he's worked so hard to achieve is crashing down around him.

 The way Ungatt Trunn died is absolutely pitiful.
 Not even he deserved such a cruel death, especially when you look at some other Redwall villains, like Badrang, Mokkan and ViluDaskar.